-Associate Degrees are official CNC qualifications which recognize two full years of University Credit study and which meet the specific requirements of the degree.
+Associate Degrees are official CNC qualifications which recognize 60 credit hours of university-level study and which meet the specific requirements of the degree.
 Specific requirements are listed under the University Credit section of this calendar.

 Associate Degrees are awarded in